Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 April 2025 06.22.57 UTC
+- WIB: Senin, 7 April 2025 09.02.33 UTC
-- WITA: Senin, 7 April 2025 07.22.57 UTC
+- WITA: Senin, 7 April 2025 10.02.33 UTC
-- WIT: Senin, 7 April 2025 08.22.57 UTC
+- WIT: Senin, 7 April 2025 11.02.33 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: success
+Kategori: inspirational